enjoythelive1/Trios2D/README.md

 ###Instance Variables

+* `useRequestAnimationFrame`: Indicates if the engine should work with `window.requestAnimationFrame`.
+Default to `true`.

+* `canvasAlwaysRealSize`: Indicates if the canvas size (context size) wuld be always equal to the css size (ensures pixel size to 1:1).
+Default to `true`.

 * `maxFrameRate`: is the max times `render` will be called in a second.
 It is default to 60, but you can set the framerate you think is better for your game.

 * `maxUpdates`: is the max times `update` will be called in a second.
 It is default to 60, but you can set the framerate you think is better for your game.